mniemela/kirppu/DEV_README.md

      influence the project.
 4. Clone Kirppu.
 5. Install dependencies with pip and dependencies.txt.
+6. Install js dependencies with npm.
+(Needed only if doing CoffeeScript/js/css editing.)
-6. Setup database with dev data.
+7. Setup database with dev data.
-7. Run django with manage.py.
+8. Run django with manage.py.

 ## Example guide